Helen Geake: Politics

 Geake stood for the Green Party in the Bury St Edmunds constituency at the 2015 General Election; she came fourth with 7.9 per cent of the vote.
 In the 2017 General Election she came fourth with 4.2 per cent of the vote.
-Geake was newly elected to the Mid Suffolk district council in the May 2019 elections; she is one of two Green party councillors for the Elmswell & Woolpit ward.
+Geake was newly elected to the Mid Suffolk district council in the May 2019 elections; she was one of two Green party councillors for the Elmswell & Woolpit ward.
 She was again the Green candidate at the 2019 general election, where she polled 9,711 votes with 15.7 percent of the vote, an increase of 7,000 votes or 11.5% from the 2017 election.
+Geake did not seek re-election on Mid Suffolk district council in the May 2023 elections.

 Personal life

-Geake is married to Angus Wainwright, the National Trust archaeologist for the East of England, with two sons and a daughter, and lives in Woolpit, Suffolk.
+Geake is married to Angus Wainwright, the National Trust archaeologist for the East of England, with two sons and a daughter.
 She is a cousin of the late John E. Geake, after whom the asteroid 9298 Geake is named.